PaulMcInnis/JobFunnel/readme.md

 	cd JobFunnel/jobfunnel

 **Make sure that the "data" and "search" folders which contains the master_list are on this directory.
-Copy them to this directory if you have to.**
+Copy them to this directory if you have to.
+Make sure that there is a "settings.yaml" in "JobFunnel/jobfunnel" as well.**

 	./__main__.py easy_apply --ea_number 2